South African Geographical Names Council: Composition of the Council

 The other members of the board must be appointed according to their special competence, experience and interest in the relevant fields and taking into account the linguistic, cultural and demographic characteristics of the population of South Africa.

 A member of the Council is appointed for a period of three years and may then be reappointed for a further period of three years.

 The Council may meet as often as necessary, but at least three times a year.
 The 2001 amendment to the law, provided that "The Minister may dissolve the Council on any reasonable grounds.”

 Final approval or rejection of a name

 The Minister of Arts and Culture of South Africa has the final power to approve or reject a geographical name recommended by the Geographical Names Council.
 Any approval or rejection must be published in the South African Government Gazette before it takes effect.
 However, any person or body dissatisfied with a geographical name approved by the Minister may lodge an appeal against it.

 New names and changes

 The first couple of years work by the Council was in establishing a new national place names database.
 The first new names were published in the Gazette in September 2000.
 In October 2010, SAGNC published a list of all of the new names and name changes that had been recommended by them and approved by the Minister of Arts and Culture through January 2010.

+South African Geographical Names Service ID

+The ID associates all unique places with an official name, description and exact coordinates.
+This ID is used in databases like OpenStreetMap.